SkyReinn/Facial-Emotion-Detection-Website/README.txt

 # Facial-Emotion-Detection-Website
 A website that uses CNN and transfer learning to detect facial emotions.

-We weren't able to host our website working on a hosting platform, but we did get it to work on ngrok.
+We weren't able to get our website working on a hosting platform, but we did get it to work on ngrok.
 Because a ngrok session only lasts 2 hours, so please email us if you guys want to visit the website.
 Our emials are: 24wangy@tesdk12.net, 25raor@tesdk12.net
 If you guys just want to see what the website looks like, there is a demonstration video at the end of the PPT.